Brxdl3y/HUAWEI-DATA-CENTER-NETWORK/README.md

 Networking, to me, is not about “making pings work.”
 It’s about:

-**Resilience** → If one link drops, users shouldn’t even notice.
+🔹**Resilience** → If one link drops, users shouldn’t even notice.

-**Security** → Building trust into the network fabric itself.
+🔹**Security** → Building trust into the network fabric itself.

-**Visibility** → If it happens on the wire, I want to see it.
+🔹**Visibility** → If it happens on the wire, I want to see it.

-**Elegance** → A config should not only work — it should look like it was designed on purpose.
+🔹**Elegance** → A config should not only work — it should look like it was designed on purpose.

 In short: I don’t just type commands;
 I design stories in packets — reliable, secure, and yes, a little glamorous.